 Notably, HMRC says it will apply a “light touch” to any mistakes made in the first six months with relation to errors encountered with the VAT reverse charge.
 However, this isn’t an excuse to ignore the requirements or to make deliberate errors.

 HMRC adds the following guidance: “If still in doubt, provided the recipient is VAT registered and the payments are subject to CIS, it is recommended that the reverse should apply.”

 17. Will the VAT reverse charge for construction still apply after Brexit?

-This is a domestic VAT rule, applying only to the UK, so will continue to be in force following the UK’s exit from the European Union.
+This is a domestic VAT rule, applying only to the UK, so continues to be in force following the UK’s exit from the European Union.

 18. Do invoices need to change when the VAT reverse charge for construction comes in?

 Yes.
 Invoices should clearly indicate the reverse charge applies using the correct terminology.
 HMRC suggests businesses use any of the following:

 - Reverse charge: VAT Act 1994 Section 55A applies

 - Reverse charge: S55A VATA 94 applies

 - Reverse charge: Customer to pay the VAT to HMRC